 Buffett’s simple rule in investing is a philosophy that any entrepreneur can learn from, including eCommerce.
 With cash in hand, you have the freedom to pursue opportunities that others cannot.

-During economic turmoil, some merchants will find it hard to weather the storm and eventually fold out.
-This is a good time to assess your opportunities to capture market share from merchants who have folded.
+During economic turmoil and possible 2020 recession, some online merchants will find it hard to weather the storm and eventually fold.
+This is a good time to assess your opportunities to capture market share from online sellers who have folded.
 With a good cash position, you can look to expand into those categories.
 A 2012 research study from Marketing Science Institute found that new products released during recession and right after recession have higher long-term survival due to the reduced noise and clutter in the market.
 Keep in mind the growth in the new categories may take some time, make sure you have enough reserves in your bank account to cover for your operations as you wait for the growth phase after the recession.

-For an online seller, this can be an opportunity to set-up additional sales and operations infrastructure in a new market at a throwaway rate due to the recession.
-It may take time, but the business will ramp up as the region grows out of recession.
+For online sellers, this can be an opportunity to set-up additional sales and operations infrastructure in a new market at a throwaway rate due to the recession.
+It may take time, but ecommerce business will ramp up as the region grows out of recession.

 When the recession hits, the services that rely on businesses as customers take a considerable hit as well.
 Vendors like shipping carriers, marketing agencies, advertising and media outlets, and packaging and merchandise suppliers may experience softening demands from their other customers.
 When these solution providers are feeling the heat from loss of business, you might be able to negotiate a better deal with them.
 One strategy is to negotiate lower rates with a longer commitment at a certain volume.

 6)Acquire Your Competitors

 Lastly, the coming recession may provide a rare opportunity for firms with liquid assets to acquire competitors and strengthen their market position.
 Unable to make profits, many firms scale down their sales capacity, and some eventually bow out.